 But this curious guitar-based jam is first up, unfinished and doesn’t sound like anything on the album.
 The riffs are subtle, cool and stick in one’s head.

 The jam is played on the key of A at 119BPM, very simple stuff, and sounds like it could very well be part of a pre-production session with Steven in drums and Joe adding random guitar parts ideas.
-Sounds like the first take as plenty of mistakes present (including out of tune guitar playing and missed beats).
+Sounds like a first take, as plenty of mistakes are present, including out of tune guitar playing and missed beats.

-The track ends with a voice on the left channel saying something like “glad we got that/without a doubt, ok”.
-After cleaning the audio and carefully listening to this section, we are still unsure if it is Tyler or Perry speaking, while there are hints of Tyler’s tone of voice, we are inclined towards thinking it’s someone else and the possibility of this instrumental being wrongly attributed to Aerosmith.
+The track ends with a voice on the left channel saying something like “it’s over there/glad we got that/without a doubt, ok, Jesus”.
+After cleaning the audio and carefully listening to this section, we are still unsure if it is Tyler or Perry speaking, while there are hints of Tyler’s tone of voice, we are inclined towards thinking it’s someone else (a bootlegger messing with us all) and the possibility of this instrumental being wrongly attributed to Aerosmith (a random amateur band rehearsing in a garage somewhere).

 But what do you think? does this sound like an Aerosmith jam? is it Steven talking at the end? do you know what the real source of the tape is?